Optimizing Area Under the Curve Measures via Matrix Factorization for Predicting Drug-Target Interaction with Multiple Similarities: Experiments

-Figure \ref{fig:Convengence} shows the convergence curves of MFAUPR and MFAUC on IC dataset in S1.
+Figure \ref{fig:Convergence} shows the convergence curves of MFAUPR and MFAUC on IC dataset in S1.
 The values of the objective functions drop sharply in the first 10 iterations and then gradually decrease to a stationary state, which demonstrates the convergence of the proposed methods.

-The results of MFAUPR and MFAUC with various parameters settings on IC dataset in S2 are shown in Figure \ref{fig:VarParameters}.
-With respect to the regularization coefficients, the optimal value of $\lambda_d$ and $\lambda_t$ that relate to graph regularization is usually higher than the best option of $\lambda_r$ which is in charge of Tikhonov regularization.
-With respect to the number of bins ($M$), a larger value provides a more fine grain division for predictions, leading to better performance.
+Figure \ref{fig:VarParams} presents the performance of proposed methods with various parameters settings on IC dataset in S1.
+With respect to the regularization coefficients in MFAUPR and MFAUC, the optimal values of $\lambda_d$ and $\lambda_t$ that relate to graph regularization are usually higher than the best option of $\lambda_r$ which controls Tikhonov regularization.
+This implies that graph regularization, which retains the similarity based topological structure in the latent feature space, is more important than the Tikhonov regularization that avoids the excessively large latent feature values.
+Regarding the number of bins ($n_b$) in MFAUPR, a larger value provides a more fine grain division for predictions, leading to better performance.
+The influence of ensemble weight $\beta$ in MF2A is shown in Figure \ref{fig:VarParams_MF2A}.
+When $\beta=0$, MF2A degenerates to MFAUC, so the AUPR performance is lower.
+With increasing $\beta$, both AUPR and AUC performances improve, as both MFAUPR and MFAUC are aggregated in MF2A.
+However, when $\beta$ is too large, the performances deteriorate, as MF2A relies too much on MFAUPR.

+The decay coefficient $\eta$ is a crucial parameter for the computation of test drugs (targets) features.
+To examine the effectiveness of the proposed optimal $\eta$ selection strategy, we compare the AUPR results and the total training time of MFAUPR with a variant of MFAUPR (denoted as MFAUPR-GS) that tunes $\eta$ via grid search instead of Algorithm \ref{alg:Opti_eta}.
+In MFAUPR-GS, 10 models are trained for 10 $\eta$ candidates respectively, and the $\eta$ value that achieves the best AUPR on the test set is chosen.
+As shown in Figure \ref{fig:Optimal_eta_MFAUPR}, MFAUPR achieves similar performance with MFAUPR-GS with more than 9.5 times speed-up in S2, S3 and S4 that involve predicting interactions for new drugs or targets.
+This demonstrates the effectiveness of our $\eta$ selection strategy to pick up the ideal parameter setting.
+A similar phenomenon can be observed for MFAUC (See supplementary Figure S2).